 He also urged the government not to use the employment of teachers as a political tool.

-He said: “Today our teachers retire in droves; they are dying and instead of replacing them, government is bringing what we might call a make gap, which is not good.
+“Today our teachers retire in droves; they are dying and instead of replacing them, government is bringing what we might call a make gap, which is not good.

 “There are a thousand and one teachers roaming the streets – qualified, well-trained teachers – and yet every year, people are complaining that we are not doing well in WAEC and that our children do not know how to write.